 AI is also used to scan the market, continuously, looking for 'anomalies'.
 This can provides warning of market manipulation.
 CyberTrade does propose to use AI to provide some protection against manipulation by whales and market makers.

-CyberTrade is a strong proponent of Cybernetics .
-In particular, the beneficial interaction of Human Intelligence (HI) and Artificial Intelligence (AI).
+CyberTrade is the interaction of Human Intelligence (HI) and Artificial Intelligence (AI).

-A new trend in cryptocurrency is to automate trading as far as possible.
-However, in practice, there are distinct and valuable advantages in combining HI and AI to produce best results / profits overall.
+A very new trend in cryptocurrency is to add AI to the traditional mix of algorithms.
+Traditionally, it was beneficial to apply complex algorithms as far as possible.
+Now however, there are also distinct and valuable advantages in combining Algorithms, HI and AI to produce best results / profits overall.

 The cycle concept represents long term cycles often accociated with the macro environment.